 Keep an eye out for these common symptoms that may suggest you have fibromyalgia:

 This is the most prominent symptom of fibromyalgia.
 People with fibromyalgia experience pain in various ways and intensities.
 Some fibromyalgia sufferers complain of stabbing pain throughout the whole body, while others feel a chronic dull ache.
 Until now, there has been no definite answer to why the pain occurs.
 Some patients report triggers that intensify their symptoms, such as poor sleep, changes in weather, and stressful events.

 Fatigue in fibromyalgia patients is the result of the body trying to fight chronic pain, both physically and mentally.
 Severe fatigue usually goes together with sleepless nights that leave many fibromyalgia patients drained and exhausted.
 During fibromyalgia flare-ups, patients’ energy levels shrink as it takes a great deal of strength to battle the emotional and physical stress associated with the illness.

 It can either be hyperesthesia or hyperalgesia.
 This symptom causes those living with fibromyalgia to feel pain more intensely than ordinary people.
 Sensitivity to touch can disrupt the daily activities of fibromyalgia sufferers.

-- Stiff joints and muscles: Fibromyalgia can cause patients to feel stiffness in their joints and muscles for no apparent reason.
+FM can cause patients to feel stiffness in their joints and muscles for no apparent reason.
 They may feel as if they have done some intensive workout even if they did not.
 It can be experienced all over the body or may affect one muscle or joint group.
 Sitting for long periods or moving around can make it worse, and medication rarely helps for relief.

-- Sensitivity to the surrounding environment: Fibromyalgia sufferers can be sensitive to lights, noises, temperatures, and smells.
+FM sufferers can be sensitive to lights, noises, temperatures, and smells.
 They can be hypersensitive to the sunlight and not be able to go anywhere comfortably without dark sunglasses.
 Nearly all fibromyalgia sufferers report intolerance not just to loud sounds but also to sounds like the ticking of the clock, droning or other repetitive noises.
 A freshly painted room or cigarette smoke may also trigger nausea.